cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Run Nintendo DS game backups natively on your DSi SD card without the need of a flashcard.
 - Watch your favorite movies using MPEG4Player.
 - Run old-time classics using a variety of emulators.
-- Emulate the DS Memory Pak for software that requires it
+- Emulate the DS Memory Pak for software that requires it.
-- Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND
+- Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND.
 - Display an image (refered to as the boot splash) on system launch.

 ## What should I know before starting?